 • Final Examination: 20%

-The lowest of your six examination scores will be dropped.
 Attendance and improvement will be considered for borderline grades, while excessive attendance and late-arrival problems will result in grade penalties.
 Scores will be posted anonymously on the web at a link off the course page.

 Academic Policy Reminders